aaronalbinson/nasa-image-video/README.md

 To make sure our builds work in different environments

 we introduce environment variables.

 ```
  "build-dev": "REACT_APP_BUILD=dev npm-run-all build-css build-js",
  "build-prod": "REACT_APP_BUILD=prod npm-run-all build-css build-js",
  "build-test": "REACT_APP_BUILD=test npm-run-all build-css build-js",
 ```

 With environment variables in place we are able to add conditional statements

 around what block of code we want to execute or what URLs we want to hit in different environments.

+## Styles

+NASA colours have been selected using the RGB values from [NASA's Style Guide](https://sservi.nasa.gov/wp-content/uploads/2011/10/NASA_Style_Guide_v2.1.pdf)